wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 If your SQL client application supports the .Net 4.5 SQLClient, then you can use ‘MULTISUBNETFAILOVER=TRUE’ keyword, this is recommended to be applied as it allows for faster connection to SQL AlwaysOn Availability Group during failover.
 It enumerates through all IP addresses associated with the AlwaysOn listener in parallel, and performs a more aggressive TCP connection retry speed during a failover.

-For more information regarding the settings above, please see [MultiSubnetFailover Keyword and Associated <!-- deleted by customization Features](https://msdn.microsoft.com/zh-cn/library/hh213080.aspx#MultiSubnetFailover) --><!-- keep by customization: begin --> Features](https://msdn.microsoft.com/zh-CN/library/hh213080.aspx#MultiSubnetFailover) <!-- keep by customization: end -->.
-Also see [SqlClient Support for High Availability, Disaster <!-- deleted by customization Recovery](https://msdn.microsoft.com/zh-cn/library/hh205662(v=vs.110).aspx) --><!-- keep by customization: begin --> Recovery](https://msdn.microsoft.com/zh-CN/library/hh205662(v=vs.110).aspx) <!-- keep by customization: end -->.
+For more information regarding the settings above, please see [MultiSubnetFailover Keyword and Associated Features](https://msdn.microsoft.com/zh-cn/library/hh213080.aspx#MultiSubnetFailover).
+Also see [SqlClient Support for High Availability, Disaster Recovery](https://msdn.microsoft.com/zh-cn/library/hh205662(v=vs.110).aspx).

 #### Step 5: Cluster Quorum Settings